SORT-ETS/SORT/web-client/README.md

 ​	1B\.
 Using an external server

-This option is for the ones who wants to develop only the web-client and don't want to touch the server.
+This option is for the ones who want to develop only the web-client and don't want to touch the server.
 This option is nice but you'll not see the server log.

 Set the PROXY location.